jediemil/hermitcraft-site/README.md

-# hermitcraft-site
+# Hermitcraft Website

-School project in web-development
+This is a school project in web development

-A website spreading info about Hermitcraft
+It is a website spreqding info and encouraging people to watch Hermitcraft